 - Makefile.kernel is automatically generated from Makefile.
-It contains several variables useful for linking a plug-in against the Frama-C kernel. - .Makefile.user is a per-user Makefile that can be used to override some variables.
+It contains several variables useful for linking a plug-in against the Frama-C kernel. - Makefile.clean contains specific targets for cleaning which are separated from Makefile for performance reasons. - .Makefile.user is a per-user Makefile that can be used to override some variables.
 If it is not present, the default values of Makefile variables will be used.